Welcome to the The Mearns Regional Network Group

 This is a new community group formed in 2018 and works closely with the North East and Tayside Saving Scotland’s Red Squirrels teams.
 The aim is to protect the thriving red squirrel populations across the Mearns and protect the Highland Line from grey squirrel incursion.

-Residents across the region monitor squirrel populations throughout the year using feeder boxes and report any grey squirrel sightings on the website for the north east team to respond to.
-Some members are trained to then remove grey squirrels from contact with reds by live trapping and humane dispatch.
+Residents across the region report any grey squirrel sightings on the website for the north east team to respond to.
+Some members are trained to then remove grey squirrels to prevent contact with red squirrels by live trapping and humane dispatch.